libuv/libuv/docs/src/threading.rst

 .. c:function:: int uv_thread_join(uv_thread_t *tid)
 .. c:function:: int uv_thread_equal(const uv_thread_t* t1, const uv_thread_t* t2)

+.. c:function:: int uv_thread_setname(const char* name)

+    Sets the name of the current thread.
+Different platforms define different limits on the max number of characters a thread name can be: Linux, IBM i (16), macOS (64), Windows (32767), and NetBSD (32), etc. `uv_thread_setname()` will truncate it in case `name` is larger than the limit of the platform.

+    .. versionadded:: 1.50.0

+.. c:function:: int uv_thread_getname(uv_thread_t* tid, char* name, size_t* size)

+    Gets the name of the thread specified by `tid`.
+The thread name is copied, with the trailing NUL, into the buffer pointed to by `name`.
+The `size` parameter specifies the size of the buffer pointed to by `name`.
+    The buffer should be large enough to hold the name of the thread plus the trailing NUL, or it will be truncated to fit with the trailing NUL.

+    .. versionadded:: 1.50.0

 .. c:function:: int uv_thread_setpriority(uv_thread_t tid, int priority)
     If the function succeeds, the return value is 0.
     If the function fails, the return value is less than zero.